Our first connections

 Zaza Archetype

 Often parents get divorced, yet the children continue to have a mother and a father or two mothers or two fathers.
+And when somebody new comes in, they might inhabit the role of the zaza.

 They might also have the role of additional fathers or mothers, this is very much up to them and the arrangements that are being made.